Research in GWS

-Gender & Women's Studies (GWS) students have interned in organizations advocating for Somali immigrants in Maine, or Latino/s in Oregon.
-Some work with the International Program of the League of Women Voters, or in support of transgender rights in New York or Washington DC, or for gay marriage with the National Gay and Lesbian Task Force.
-They often combine their summer internship experience with work locally during the academic year with work in local agencies such as the Women's Center of Southeastern Connecticut or FRESH, a community gardening project with New London high school students.
+Examples: Gender & Women's Studies (GWS) students have interned in organizations advocating for Somali immigrants in Maine, or Latino/s in Oregon.
+Some work with the International Program of the League of Women Voters, in support of transgender rights in New York or Washington DC, or for gay marriage with the National Gay and Lesbian Task Force.

-ConnSSHARP, the Connecticut College Social Sciences, Humanities and Arts Research Program, offers summer research stipends in the humanities and social sciences for students to work with faculty members.
-The stipends are offered on a competitive basis, and the summer research projects typically are followed by research during the academic year.
+The Connecticut College Social Sciences, Humanities and Arts Research Program offers summer research stipends in the humanities and social sciences for students to work with faculty members.

 Department of Gender & Women's Studies